IPMonitor Component

 The PacketSize parameter contains the total size of the packet as received by the network adapter.
 This represents the full byte size of the packet, which may be larger than the amount of data captured in the Data parameter.

 The Data parameter contains the packet data that was captured.
-The amount of data captured is controlled by the MaxPacketSize configuration setting, and it may be smaller than the full packet size.
+The amount of data captured is controlled by the field of the Adapter that is being monitored.

 The DataSize parameter provides the size of the data contained in the Data parameter.
 This value represents how much of the packet data was actually captured and made available.